NorbertoBurciaga/conscious-person/english/life-recommendations.md

 - Fight for the cause of [Creation](./definitions.md/#creation) with truth, love, harmony and in peace and freedom. [[GoT 4:101](./references.md/#GoT)]
 - Avoid fighting against the truth out of fear, because the fear will increase even more and your advantage will only be slight and of short duration.[[GoT 4:102](./references.md/#GoT)] [[GoT 4:103](./references.md/#GoT)]
 - Be aware that you cannot avoid death as it is inevitable for every living being so that it will meet you in good and not frighten you when you face it. [[GoT 4:104](./references.md/#GoT)]
+- Good or bad if it doesn't come from outside, it's due to your conduct, you will always get what's coming to you for what you deserve.[[GoT 4:105](./references.md/#GoT)]

 ## Return to